danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 What happens when a Kafka Connect worker node fails in a distributed Kafka Connect cluster?

-- A. All the connectors and tasks running on the failed worker node are permanently lost.
+- 1. All the connectors and tasks running on the failed worker node are permanently lost.
-- B. The connectors and tasks are automatically redistributed to the remaining worker nodes.
+- 2. The connectors and tasks are automatically redistributed to the remaining worker nodes.
-- C. The failed worker node is replaced with a new worker node, and the tasks are reassigned.
+- 3. The failed worker node is replaced with a new worker node, and the tasks are reassigned.
-- D. The entire Kafka Connect cluster goes down until the failed worker node is restored.
+- 4. The entire Kafka Connect cluster goes down until the failed worker node is restored.

-**Answer:** B
+**Answer:** 2

 **Explanation:**
 In a distributed Kafka Connect cluster, when a worker node fails, Kafka Connect automatically redistributes the connectors and tasks running on the failed node to the remaining active worker nodes in the cluster.
 This ensures fault tolerance and continued operation of the connectors and tasks.